Staal's late goal saves Wild in 6-4 win over Ottawa

 Tierney scored on a tap-in midway through the second period to get the Senators within 3-1, but Dumba countered with a long shot late in the second.

+Dumba, who had a career-high 14 last season, is on pace for 39.

+"Yeah, that'd be something else," Dumba said with a laugh.
+"That's not happening."

-The Wild have a league-high 20 goals from their defensemen.
-Ottawa is second with 18.
+The Wild and Senators each have a league-high 20 goals from their defensemen.

-NOTES: Dubnyk had 22 saves and Anderson had 28. ...
+NOTES: Jordan Greenway also scored for Minnesota. .
+Dubnyk had 22 saves and Anderson had 28. ...
 Wild LW Marcus Foligno played.
 He left Sunday's game after taking a shot off the outside of his right leg that caused him to briefly lose feeling in the leg. ...
 Ottawa LW Mikkel Boedker recorded his 300th career point with an assist on Tierney's goal.

 UP NEXT: